emevonlou/100-days-of-code/log.md

 **Today's Progress**: Regex and Debugging(completed)

 **Thoughts:** It was hard to finish the Regex, I needed more time and external resources(courses) to reach understanding.
-But in the excitement, I realize how Debugging section is fun and start Basic Data Structures tomorrow.
+But in the excitement, I realized how Debugging section is fun and start Basic Data Structures tomorrow.

 **Link to work:** [FreeCodeCampProgress!](https://www.freecodecamp.org/emevonlou)